JohannBokChoy/SSS-Compression/index.md

 ![image](https://user-images.githubusercontent.com/37307088/173007085-167b481b-45ce-4fbf-8e97-921a60eb7852.png)

-**PNG Size: 736,501 bytes
+**PNG Size: 736,501 bytes**
+**Our size: 745,597 bytes**

 ![image](https://user-images.githubusercontent.com/37307088/173007371-a736f754-d861-4d5b-9ed7-45eaa5826b1d.png)

 ![image](https://user-images.githubusercontent.com/37307088/173007434-e969dc7e-aede-48b5-9d9e-55ab1a0c34d8.png)

-**PNG Size: 637,432 bytes
+**PNG Size: 637,432 bytes**
+**Our size: 835,703 bytes**

+For images with high redundancy, our method seems to perform about the same as png.
+For images with lesser redundancy (second image), our files were slightly larger.
-I was unable to get PNG compression time benchmarks on my system using C, but
+I was unable to get extensive PNG compression time benchmarks on my system using C, but estimates on a single 768x512 image were about 200 ms to encode.